Rayane300402/python_scripts/README.md

 ## Img to Url
-Using IMageBB api, created terminal-style img to url.
+Using ImageBB api, created terminal-style img to url.
 Iterates for multiple uses
 Goal: Make it into a GUI

+## Img to Url App
+Using ImageBB api, created with tkinter a window with minimal UI to browse for img in device, and show it in UI + convert and copy btn with toast and text live update